Sava Savanović: Watermill

 By the early 2010s, the ownership problems were resolved and the local administration had the watermill made of wood and stone reconstructed and adapted into a proper tourist attraction.
 Plans also included that the watermill be operational again, producing the flour named after Sava Savanović while the local farmers would sell honey and rakia.
 A construction of the proper road to which would connect it to the main one was also planned.
 Author of the reconstruction project was architect Aleksandar Gavović.

 The first finished project was the road, but just a month after it was completed, the mill collapsed in 2012.
 The municipal authorities issued a tongue-in-cheek public health warning, advising people that Savanović was now free to look for a new home.
-In 2011 it was evident that it may collapse soon, but local authorities hoped it will make it to the reconstruction.
-The project of recreating the watermill in its authentic form was made, but there was a lack of funding.
-Originally, only the roof collapsed (in 2012) but in the next years the wooden walls buckled, too.
+In 2011, it was evident that it may collapse soon, but local authorities hoped it would make it to the reconstruction.
+The project of recreating the watermill in its authentic form was made, but it lacked funding.
+Originally, only the roof collapsed (in 2012) but in the subsequent years, the wooden walls buckled as well.

 By December 2018, the mill was reconstructed and the access road was partially improved.
 The foundations and the pillars were reinforced and the new roof was built and tiled.
-Works are scheduled to continue in the spring of 2019 when the mill wheel, grinding stone and artificial widening of the stream will be finished.
+Works are scheduled to continue in the spring of 2019 when the mill wheel, grinding stone, and artificial widening of the stream will be finished.
 After this is completed, the mill should become operational again.